 Making: a crochet pattern for this hat as prompted by Camille and Tiffany.
 Hopefully I don't mess it up because the last time I made a pattern was probably for a 4-H project when I was 14 or so.

+Drinking: not enough of anything.
 Reading: (rereading) Pride and Prejudice for my book club.
 It's been a few years since I read it last, and I loved it so.
 I'm happy I have a little nudge to turn the pages in it again.

 Wanting: to look up spoilers for the rest of this season of The Walking Dead, but I'm resisting.